cortex-lab/phy/design/merge-view-architecture.md

 must document the existing multi-selection behavior before changing it, and the user-visible consequence must be reviewed during implementation.

-### 2.4 Scientific-view colors remain positional

-Many scientific views call `selected_cluster_color(index)` or otherwise derive selection colors from ID order.
-Replacing every consumer with a new color API would unnecessarily broaden the first refactor.
+### 2.4 Color slots are independent of presentation order

-The target architecture instead owns an explicit `presentation_order`.
-Scientific views continue receiving an ordered list, preserving the existing plugin and view contract.
-Normal-mode order follows the visible role tables;
-Merge ordering is modeled separately and takes precedence while active.
+The Supervisor owns both an explicit `presentation_order` and an independent cluster-to-color order.
+Normal-mode presentation follows the visible role tables; Merge ordering is modeled separately and takes precedence while active.

-Workflow tables separately retain a Supervisor-owned cluster-to-color order.
-Normal selection additions receive a new slot without recoloring existing rows.
+Normal selection additions receive a new color slot without recoloring existing clusters.
 In Merge mode, slots are retained across transfers, reordering, temporary deselection, and reselection.
-A corresponding scientific-view color API may be considered later if their positional-color contract needs to change.
+Built-in scientific views resolve their positional palette index through that mapping while retaining presentation order for layout.

 ### 2.5 History lacks orchestration context